mady-mohamed/Pacman/README.md

 # Proposed Changes

-- Implementation of game.py in C++, starting with the A* Algorithm
+- Implementation of non interface interactions in C++, starting with the A* Algorithm in game.py
-- Change getMazeDesign function to take 2D list using legend 0 - Dot, 1 - Pellet, 2 - Empty, 3 - Wall and convert to current maze legend for better modifiability like so:
+- Change getMazeDesign function to take 2D list using legend 0 - Dot, 1 - Pellet, 2 - Empty, 3 - Wall and convert to current maze legend for better modifiability like so (in progress in practise.py):
 ```
 # Maze Layout          0 - Dot 1 - Pellet 2 - Empty 3 - Wall
 maze = [